Geodetic datum: Datum transformation

 Datum conversion is the process of converting the coordinates of a point from one datum system to another.
 Because the survey networks upon which datums were traditionally based are irregular, and the error in early surveys is not evenly distributed, datum conversion cannot be performed using a simple parametric function.
-For example, converting from NAD27 to NAD83 is performed using NADCON (later improved as HARN), a raster grid covering North America, with the value of each cell being the average adjustment distance for that area in latitude and longitude.
+For example, converting from NAD 27 to NAD 83 is performed using NADCON (later improved as HARN), a raster grid covering North America, with the value of each cell being the average adjustment distance for that area in latitude and longitude.
 Datum conversion may frequently be accompanied by a change of map projection.

 Discussion and examples

 A geodetic reference datum is a known and constant surface which is used to describe the location of unknown points on Earth.
 Since reference datums can have different radii and different center points, a specific point on Earth can have substantially different coordinates depending on the datum used to make the measurement.
 There are hundreds of locally developed reference datums around the world, usually referenced to some convenient local reference point.
 Contemporary datums, based on increasingly accurate measurements of the shape of Earth, are intended to cover larger areas.
 The most common reference Datums in use in North America are NAD 27, NAD 83, and WGS 84.